The Highly Effective Christian

 To Take Away

-- What gifts and opportunities has God provided that you can use for him?
+- What gifts and opportunities have God provided that you can use for him?

 - Be honest with yourself.
 How have you done at living a life of faith in God?